How to Get Rid of Bed Bugs in a Mattress: Step-by-Step Guide

 Let’s talk about signs of bedbugs and the best bed bugs treatment.

-- Bed bug bites (red itchy bumps up to 5cms in diameter) found on any area of the body, unlike mosquito bits that typically bite exposed skin only
+Bed bug bites (red itchy bumps up to 5cms in diameter) found on any area of the body, unlike mosquito bits that typically bite exposed skin only.
+See your doctor if you have severe bites or itching or if you suspect you're having an allergic reaction to bed bug bites.

 - Blood on your sheets